-This guide is intended to help you get started using Embarcadero's data modeling and database design solution, ER/Studio and its collaborative Repository available in Enterprise Edition.
+This guide is intended to help you get started using Embarcadero's data modeling and database design solution, ER/Studio DA and its collaborative Repository available in Enterprise Edition.

-After completing this guide, you will have the foundation you need to explore the many features and benefits of ER/Studio.
+After completing this guide, you will have the foundation you need to explore the many features and benefits of ER/Studio Data Architect (ER/Studio DA).
 You will have learned how to do the following:

-- · Create a new data model. - Work with logical and physical diagrams. - · Leverage productivity-focused features such as powerful reporting engines. - Use the Enterprise Edition to collaborate, set versions, and manage model security. - · Use common tasks and commands to make you more productive.
+• Create a new data model.

+- Work with logical and physical diagrams. - Leverage productivity-focused features such as powerful reporting engines. - Use the Enterprise Edition to collaborate, set versions, and manage model security. - · Use common tasks and commands to make you more productive.

-This guide is divided into nine sessions.
+The tutorials are divided into nine sessions.
 Do them all at once or complete them individually as your time permits.

-- · Getting Started with ER/Studio
+- Getting Started with ER/Studio Data Architect

 - Logical and Physical Modeling

 - Documenting an Existing Database

 - Documenting Data Lineage

 - Diagram Navigation and Aesthetics

 - Importing and Exporting Metadata

 - Dimensional Modeling

 - Automating Tasks

 - Collaborative Modeling

-You can use this basic tutorial as a road map of product highlights, but also to help you find your own path in exploring ER/Studio.
+You can use this basic tutorial as a road map of product highlights, but also to help you find your own path in exploring ER/Studio Data Architect.

-Once you've started, from the Main menu you can click Help to find many additional resources that complement and build on many of the activities shown in this brief guide.
+Once you have started, from the Main menu you can click Help to find many additional resources that complement and build on many of the activities shown in this brief guide.

-Getting Started with ER/Studio
+Getting Started with ER/Studio Data Architect